 Course Code: BBA2008 Course Title: Management and Behavioral Practices L-T-P-C 4 0 0 4 Version No. 2.0 Course Pre-requisites General Knowledge in Business world Knowledge about different management processes Anti-requisites Nil Course Description This course provides a conceptual overview and fundamentals leading to functions of management.
 The students should be able to describe and discuss the elements of effective management, ii) discuss and apply the planning, organizing and control processes, iii) describe various theories related to the development of leadership skills, motivation techniques, team work and effective communication, iv) communicate effectively through both oral and written presentation.
 It enables the students to inculcate the management qualities like leadership and planning and organizing the activities which are assigned to them as a task.
-It also paves way to learn the basics of management and its functions in each and every organization from top level to lower-level management Course Out Comes At the end of the course, the student shall be able to: CO 1: Describe the fundamentals of management (Knowledge) CO 2: Discuss the principles of planning and decision-making (Comprehension) CO 3: Explain the organizing process (Comprehension) CO 4: Identify the principles of Controlling and Directing (Comprehension) CO 5: Summarize behavior of organization in individuals and groups.
-(Comprehension) Course Objective: The objective of the course is to familiarize the learners with the concepts of Management and Behavioural Practices and attain Skill Development through Participative Learning techniques.
+It also paves way to learn the basics of management and its functions in each and every organization from top level to lower-level management

+Course Out Comes At the end of t At the end of the course, the student shall be able to: CO 1: Describe CO 1: Describe the fundamentals of management (Knowledge) CO 2: Discuss CO 2: Discuss the principles of planning and decision-making (Comprehension) CO 3: Explain CO 3: Explain the organizing process (Comprehension) CO 4: Identify CO 4: Identify the principles of Controlling and Directing (Comprehension) CO 5: Summar CO 5: Summarize behavior of organization in individuals and groups.
+(Comprehension) Course Objective: , he objective of the course is to familiarize the learners with the concepts of Management and Behavioural ractices and attain Skill Development through Participative Learning techniques.
+Introduction Module 1 to Management 11 Sessions D (1 11) D 10 16 Carte 1/ D : 1 / .
+D. 1. () 1.01.111